soheilas/inet6-tunnel/README.md

 ### 2️⃣ Enter the Required Details
 The script will prompt you for:
-- External server's IP address
+- kharej server IP address
-- Root password for the kharej server
+- Root password for kharej server
 - Username and password for the protected database

 ### 3️⃣ Verify the Setup